 Monmouth Beach Golf Club

-The vacant land along the grassy banks of the Shrewsbury River (also known as the “Chasey Farm”) would be developed by millionaires into a golf course including a large clubhouse.
-Gilded Age tycoons George Fisher Baker, Edward A. Walton along with Colonel William Barbour led the golf development efforts; they paid $36,000 for all the land in May 1899.
+Developed by millionaires who had acquired large chucks of the town, the vacant land along the grassy banks of the Shrewsbury River (also known as the “Chasey Farm”) became a golf course with large clubhouse.
+Gilded Age tycoons George Fisher Baker and Edwin A. Walton led the golf development efforts.
+In June 1897, they first leased and then acquired the 40-acre property paying $36,000.
 The wealthy men were all part of the Monmouth Beach Association formed in 1871 with a goal of creating an exclusive resort along the Jersey Shore.
+So influential were the two men, it was a toss-up as to which could be called the “summer mayor,” according to the Long Branch Daily Record in August 1902.

-They were so successful that by August 1899, the Governor of NJ, John Griggs, was playing as a club guest.
+They were so successful that by August 1899, the Governor of New Jersey, John Griggs, was playing at the club as a guest.
 The course was also lengthened that year from 1,600 to 2,800 yards.
 By the 1900 season, the club had nearly 300 members.

 The first golf pro was Sydney Moore (later it was Thomas McCormick) and the first club president was T. K. Pembrook.
 Called the Country Club at Monmouth Beach, the 9-hole course measured 2,750 yards and played north to the Shorelands point (now Circle Drive).

 A July 1900 New-York Tribune report called the Monmouth Beach Golf Club, “one of the most successful organizations of its kind” on the Jersey coast with membership growing “every day.”
-A June 1901 Asbury Park Press story claimed the club “takes first rank in representing wealth and society” and the golf made “Summer life one continuous whirl of pleasure.”
+A June 1901 Asbury Park Press story stated the club “takes first rank in representing wealth and society” and the golf made “Summer life one continuous whirl of pleasure.”
+That ’01 season Benjamin Woolley was in charge of 50 caddies and Pierre Alexis Proal was the club president and its best player with 2 handicap.

 “The most important shot in golf is the next one.”